baristelmen/MO105/README.md

 Inside the repository, there is a file which is called `traction.yaml`.
 This file contains all the necessary libraries that is required to run scripts for both `control_machine` and `point_tracking`.
 Therefore, access `Anaconda Powershell Prompt` or `Anaconda Prompt` and type the following code for automatic installation of packages.

-`conda env create --file traction.yml`
+`conda env create --file requirements.txt`

 By default, this file will create an environment which is called `traction-tp`.
 To run these scripts, these environment has to be activated.
 To do that, access `Anaconda Powershell Prompt` or `Anaconda Prompt` and type the following